ianoxwell/trading-dashboard/README.md

 ## ✨ Bonus Ideas (mid-senior levels)

 - Add **search**, **filter**, or **pagination** to the Market list
-- Animate the portfolio when new items are added (e.g. market open effect)
+- Animate the portfolio when pricings change (e.g. market open effect)
 - Add **visual feedback** when a new investment is added
 - Come up with your own enhancements or features